Create Signal Data for Root Inport Mapping

 When identifying signals to import, consider using a naming convention for signals and buses such that this grouping of data (scenario) is interchangeable.
 For example, you can have two MAT-files with the same set of variables named with the naming convention but different data values.
 Then, you can switch the scenarios of input data into and out of a model easily.

 The Root Inport Mapper tool supports the MATLAB® data types or formats described in the table for imported signal data.
-For each data type, you can use the mapping modes indicated in the table.
+For each data type, you can use the map modes indicated in Choose Map Mode.

 If your MAT-file or base workspace contains data in a format that the Root Inport Mapper tool does not support, the tool ignores that data.